Allen Media Group: History

 On May 6, 2019, Entertainment Studios announced that it would expand into television station ownership with the $165 million acquisition of four small-market TV stations from Bayou City Broadcasting, establishing Allen Media Broadcasting.
 The company acquired another 11 broadcast television stations from USA TV in February 2020.

 In June 2020, Comcast agreed to carry Entertainment Studios' Comedy.TV, JusticeCentral.TV, Recipe.TV, and The Weather Channel, and to retransmission consent for the Allen Media Broadcasting television stations, as part of a settlement of the Supreme Court racial discrimination lawsuit.
 Allen acquired This TV and Light TV from MGM in October.

-In April 2021, Allen acquired seven television stations from Gray Television, expanding the company’s portfolio to 23 ABC-NBC-CBS-Fox network affiliate broadcast stations across 19 markets.
+In April 2021, Allen acquired seven television stations from Gray Television, expanding the company's portfolio to 23 ABC-NBC-CBS-Fox network affiliate broadcast stations across 19 markets.

 In July 2022, Allen Media Group acquired Black News Channel out of bankruptcy from Shahid Khan for $11 million; it was discontinued as a separate service, with its carriage merged into TheGrio.TV.

 In 2023, Allen made multiple high profile offers on legacy media assets.
 In September, he offered $10 billion to Disney for ABC, FX, and National Geographic Channel linear TV assets.
 He then made a $3.5 billion bid for Paramount's BET Media Group in December.
 By January 2024, Allen's offer had become a $30 billion bid for Paramount Global.
 When Skydance Media's offer was accepted, he attempted to increase his bid.

 Beginning in late April 2024, Allen Media Group laid off about 300 employees, or around 12 percent of its staff, throughout all of its operating divisions.
 The company's explanation for the staff reduction is to better position themselves for further growth.
 In August, it was reported that Allen Media had been consistently late in making payments to network owners.

 Further layoffs took place in January 2025, with announced plans to lay off nearly all meteorologists from its local television stations in favor of centralizing weather coverage at The Weather Channel.
 However, following public criticism of the move, AMG partially reversed course and stated that it would retain some of its local meteorologists.

 In June 2025, Allen Media Group announced it would explore a sale of its 28 owned and operated broadcast TV stations.
 On August 8, 2025, it was announced that Gray Media would acquire 10 stations for $171 million; expecting to be completed by the fourth quarter of 2025.

+On March 6, 2026, Byron Allen, owner of Allen Media Group, acquired an 11% stake in Starz Entertainment, paying $25 million for 1.8 million shares in the entertainment company.